19 Incredible Freshwater Springs in Florida

 Bubbling up from Florida’s limestone surface, the freshwater springs scattered throughout the peninsula promise a temperate climate and opportunities for snorkeling, swimming, manatee spotting and, of course, mesmerizing crystal-clear water.
 So head on over for a dip in any of these spectacular springs.

-Surrounded by a forest of maple trees, Alexander Springs’ natural waters make it the ideal spot for a refreshing soak.
-Located in Ocala—otherwise known as Florida’s horse country—the area also bears historic importance to one of Florida’s Native American tribes, the Timucua who settled in the forests surrounding the spring.
+Surrounded by a forest of maple trees, Alexander Springs’ natural waters make it ideal for a refreshing soak.
+Located in Ocala – otherwise known as Florida’s horse country – the area also bears historic importance to one of Florida’s Native American tribes, the Timucua, who settled in the forests surrounding the spring.

 Troy Spring State Park

 Located on the Suwanee River, Troy Spring is home to the remains of a Civil War-era steamboat, Madison, which was sunk in 1863.
-The spring makes a popular scuba-diving spot, and the surrounding forested area is home to wildlife such as turkey and deer.
+The spring makes a popular scuba-diving spot, and the surrounding forested area is full of wildlife such as turkey and deer.

 Three Sisters Springs

 A sanctuary for migrating manatees, the Three Sisters Springs in Crystal River is a refuge for the gentle beasts that congregate here during the winter months.
 Visitors can view them from the boardwalk, but for swimming, guests must reach the springs via boat or kayak.

 Wekiwa Springs State Park